Denver Weather: Latest Storm Caused Icy Roads And Near Record Lows Tuesday Morning

-DENVER (CBS4) – Monday morning was the coldest morning in at least a month in the metro area.
-The frigid start came after most areas along the Front Range received 2 to 7 inches of snow.
+DENVER (CBS4) – Tuesday morning was the coldest morning in at least a month in the Denver metro area.
+The frigid start came after most areas along Colorado’s Front Range received 2 to 7 inches of snow.

 Tuesday morning also started with a temperature about 20 degrees colder than normal and close to the record.
 Denver’s record low for April 20 is 13 degrees from 1966.
 The official low temperature Tuesday morning was 15 degrees.